spookylukey/django-views-the-right-way/source/delegation.rst

 it has built up by now (which I'll represent using the function ``apply_product_filtering()`` below).
 How should we do that?

+One way would be to treat this the same as what we did in :doc:`common-context-data` — wrap the body of the existing ``product_list`` view into a function that takes some parameters and returns the data to be added to the context.
+However, in some cases that interface won't work.
+For instance, if the view decides that in some cases it will return a completely different kind of response — perhaps a redirection, for example — then it won't fit into that mould.

+Instead we'll use what I'm going to call **delegation** — our entry-point view will delegate the rest of the work to another function.

-The simplest way is to look at our old ``product_list`` view and apply `parameterisation
+To create this function, look at our old ``product_list`` view and apply `parameterisation
 <https://www.toptal.com/python/python-parameterized-design-patterns>`_.
 The
 extra parameters we need to pass are: the product list ``QuerySet``; the name of the template to use; and something to pass in some extra context.
-With those in place we can easily pull out a ``display_product_list`` function, and call it from our two functions.
-I'm calling this pattern **delegation** — our entry point view is delegating the rest of the work to another function.
+With those in place we can easily pull out a ``display_product_list`` function, and call it from our two entry-point view functions.

 .. code-block:: python